Chad L. Barber, Ph.D.

 Before beginning his graduate work, Dr. Barber received a Masters from Cal.
 State Univ., Northridge (Master's candidate) in Biology, with a thesis focusing on reproductive biology, specifically sperm-egg interactions.
 He then began a research stint at UCLA in the department of Radiation Biology for 2 years in the lab of Dr. William McBride and Dr. Keisuke Iwamoto.
 Dr. Barber contributed to several publications with his work there and subsequently started a Ph.D. program at UCLA.

-Currently, Dr. Barber teaches several Introductory Biology lecture and lab courses, as well as upper division Cell Biology and Immunology.
+Currently, Dr. Barber teaches several Introductory Biology lecture and lab courses, as well as upper division Cell Biology, Developmental Biology, Cancer Biology and Immunology.

-Reproductive and developmental biology, vascular biology, hematopoiesis (the process of generating blood cells from bone marrow stem cells), stem cell biology and immunology.
-His research interests at C.L.U. will include cell-cell and cell-matrix interactions and how they affect cell growth and differentiation.
+- His research interests at C.L.U. include cell-cell and cell-matrix interactions and how they affect cell growth and differentiation.